nextbreakpoint/flink-client/README.md

     <dependency>
         <groupId>com.nextbreakpoint</groupId>
         <artifactId>com.nextbreakpoint.flinkclient</artifactId>
-        <version>1.0.1-alpha</version>
+        <version>1.0.1</version>
     </dependency>

-## Build from source code
+## How to build the library

-Checkout the code and build the library using Maven:
+Build the library using Maven:

     mvn clean package

+## How to run the tests

+Run the tests using Maven:

+    mvn clean verify

 ## Documentation